zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

  Paul says, “Let me be the voice of reason for a min ute.”
 “The voice of reason” is the person who is calm, the person who is logical.
 Paul says, “How many times have you believed that the world was ending in the past few years?”
 Paul is asking Lilly how many times she has had this idea t hat the world was going to end soon.
 Lilly says, “A few times, but this is for  real.”
 This is actually going to happen, she says.

 Lilly says that there will be “a disruption of serv ices, a run on food and water, and chaos.”
 A “disruption” (disruption) is an interrupt ion in something, a temporary stop of something.
 In this case, it will be a disru ption of services, which might refer to electricity, or water, or transportation –  anything required for us to survive.
 The expression “a run on something” refers  to a situation where everyone goes out and tries to buy the same kind of  thing.
 So, if there's going to be a lot of rain, there might be a run on umbrellas .
 “Umbrellas” are things we use to protect ourselves from the rain.
-Everyone is goi ng to go out and try to buy umbrellas.
+Everyone is going to go out and try to buy umbrellas.
 There's going to be a run on umbrellas.
 “Chaos” (chaos) is a general word referring to lack of order.
 We might even use the word “disorder,” a situation where no one is in control, where the world is with out any sort of authority, everything is going wrong, and there is no one ther e to take care of it.

 Paul says, “Let me ask you this: if the world is en ding, aren't we all just going to die?”
 Paul is asking why they should do anything if  the world is going to end.
 There's nothing we can do to stop it.
 Lilly, howeve r, doesn't agree.
 She says, “Not if you have an underground bunker.”
 Lilly is s aying that we won't die if we dig a big hole in the ground and hide under the gro und in a protected room.
 That's what an “underground bunker” (bunker) is.
 Li lly ends by saying, “Start digging!”
 “To dig” (dig) means to use usually a too l called a “shovel” that removes dirt and allows you to create a hole in the ground.
 Lilly is telling Paul to start digging into the ground so they can create this und erground bunker.
 There are actually people in the United States who believe th at they have to have that kind of protection, and they make their own bunkers.
 I d on't know anyone personally who's done that, but I have read stories about it a nd heard about it on talk radio.

-Now let's listen to the dialogue, this time at a no rmal speed.
+Now let's listen to the dialogue, this time at a normal speed.

 [start of dialogue]